Roller Shutters Types: Materials, Motors & Smart

 Manual Roller Shutters – Features and Typical Use Cases

-Manual roller shutters operate via hand-cranking, pull straps, or spring-assisted systems.
-They are prized for:
+Manual roller shutters operate by hand-crank, pull strap, or spring-assisted mechanism.
+They are often chosen because they:

 Electric / Automated Roller Shutters – Features and Advantages

-Electric or automated roller shutters use electric motors controlled via switches, remote controls, or integrated smart home systems.
-Their advantages include:
+Electric or automated roller shutters use motors controlled by wall switches, remote controls, timers, or smart home systems.
+Their main advantages include:

-- Improved security features: Some models include automatic locking or alarm systems.
+• Improved security features: Some models include automatic locking or alarm integration.

 Comparative Analysis: Efficiency, Cost, and Convenience